NepharaLabs/Nephara_App/docs/user-guide/best-practices.md

 ### Morning Check (10 minutes)

-1. Check portfolio on Luna402
+1. Check portfolio on NECRORA
 2. Any risk score changes?
 3. New red flags appeared?
 4. Set watchlist for day